Skip to content

 Knowledge Health

-Why Check Knowledge Health?#
+Why Check Knowledge Health?

-After onboarding a new client or ingesting a batch of documents, it is natural to wonder: "Does Coppermind actually know enough to be useful?"
+After onboarding a new client or ingesting a batch of documents, it is natural to wonder: "Does Armbrain actually know enough to be useful?"
 The knowledge health tool answers that question with a structured report across seven dimensions.
 Instead of guessing, you get a concrete picture of what is rich, what is sparse, and what is missing entirely.

 This is especially useful after:

-Running a Knowledge Health Check#
+Running a Knowledge Health Check

 Switch to the client you want to assess, then ask: